Investigating saturation effects and the virtual pion in leading neutron events at HERA with the dipole model: Results

 In Fig.~\ref{Rq_spectra}, we show the leading neutron cross section as a function of $x_L$ in the dipole models with and without saturation with the uncertainty band corresponding to different values of $R_q$.
 We vary the parameter $0.4\leq R_q\leq 0.6$ with the central value $R_q=0.5$.
-For the rest of the paper we will use $R_q = 0.5$ since it explains the data reasonably well.
-We note that even with different values of the $R_q$, the models underestimate the data at low $x_L$.
+We see that $R_q = 0.5$ describes the data reasonably well, which validates the assumption made in eq.~\eqref{eq:scaling}.
+For the rest of the paper we will use this value of $R_q$.
+We note that even with different values of $R_q$, the models underestimate the data at low $x_L$.
 In this region, the process with direct dissociation of protons into neutrons and other sub-leading processes such as $\rho$ and $a_2$ emissions contribute \cite{ZEUS:2002gig}, hence our models underestimates the cross sections for small $x_L$.
 The model predictions are compared with the H1 data for the two different sets where $70<W < 100~$GeV and $190<W < 245~$GeV with $6<Q^2 < 100~$GeV$^2$ from \cite{H1:2014psx}.
 For the results shown here we choose the mean values of $W =100~$GeV, $Q^2 = 53~$GeV$^2$, and $W = 220~$GeV, $Q^2 = 53~$GeV$^2$, respectively.
 This choice does not have a large effect as there is a scaling with respect to $W$ and $Q^2$ in the leading neutron spectrum as discussed next.

 Fig.~\ref{W_scaling} shows the semi-inclusive leading neutron differential cross section with respect to $x_L$ normalised to the total DIS cross section.
 We observe that this data exhibits Feynman scaling with respect to $W$.
 Here, the numerator ${\rm d}\sigma/{\rm d}x_L$ increases with $W$ and so does the denominator $\sigma_{DIS}$ (which is also a function of \emph{x} and $Q^2$).
 As a result the ratio remains fixed.
 For perfect scaling we expect a single curve for all the values of $W$.
 Instead we observe a narrow band.
 This is due to fact that the differential cross section for neutrons, $\dint \sigma/\dint x_L$, is evaluated at a scaled Bjorken variable $\hat{x}$ while the inclusive cross section $\sigma_{DIS}$ is calculated at the usual Bjorken-\emph{x}.
 Hence we are not comparing the two cross sections at the same \emph{x} values.
 This effect becomes more prominent at large $Q^2$ which is seen in Fig.~\ref{W_scaling}.
 The band corresponds to the W values in the range $100<W<1000~$GeV.
 We show it for two values of $Q^2 = 6, 53~$GeV$^2$ and observe that this scaling is present in both models.
 This is because the photon-pion cross section has the same energy dependence as the photon-proton cross section in both the models.
 This scaling behaviour thus justifies the main assumption we considered in Eq.\eqref{eq:scaling}, where the $\gamma^*\pi^*$ dipole cross section is equivalent to the $\gamma^*p$ dipole cross section up to normalisation.
 Thus, the pion and proton structure functions have identical asymptotic behaviours.
 This also leads us to conclude that saturation is not associated to Feynman-scaling and is present for all $Q^2$ values in both models.